PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 with Ruff, syntax validation, and `git diff --check`; the exporter shrank by another net 307 lines.
 No model conversion or inference was run.

+Twelve dead fast-precanonicalize assignments left behind by earlier parser and repair migrations have been removed.
+Nine obsolete declaration/call regexes, the terminal-tail regex exposed after its discarded match was removed, and two discarded match results had zero AST loads and side-effect-free initializers.
+The orchestrator now has zero unused simple assignments and shrank from 1,294 to 1,266 lines.
+Twenty-five focused parser/fast-policy/ownership tests pass (94 unrelated architecture tests deselected), together with syntax validation and `git diff --check`; the exporter shrank by another 28 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-